(361) 920-0732 kevin@agweedcontrol.com

 Solar farms are designed to soak up every possible ray of sunlight, converting it into clean energy.
 But when weeds, tall grasses, and shrubs creep in, they do more than just make the site look unkempt—they interfere with performance.

-Overgrown vegetation blocks sunlight, attracts pests and creates fire hazards, all of which can cut into energy production and drive up maintenance costs.
+Overgrown vegetation blocks sunlight, attracts pests and creates fire hazards, all of which can cut into energy production and drive up solar farm maintenance costs.
 Keeping vegetation under control isn’t just routine maintenance—it’s the key to keeping a solar farm running at full potential.
-Here’s how professional vegetation management can help.

 How Overgrown Vegetation Cuts Into Energy Production